 Allison Batch, Sustainability Programs Coordinator, (Kalispell): Allison joined us in February 2015.
 A Minnesota native, Allison graduated from the University of Minnesota with a BA in Sociology and Sustainability Studies.
-Allison first moved to Montana in 2011 to work for a Nature Conservancy-owned guest ranch on the Rocky Mountain Front and consequently fell in love with the state.
-She completed two AmeriCorps service terms in Helena, first as a Crew Leader for the Montana Conservation Corps, then as a VISTA with a non-profit organization focused on recycling and multi-modal transportation.
+Allison first moved to Montana in 2011 to work for a Nature Conservancy-owned guest ranch on the Rocky Mountain Front, and consequently fell in love with the state.
+She completed two AmeriCorps service terms in Helena, first as a Crew Leader for the Montana Conservation Corps, then as a VISTA with a small non-profit organization focused on recycling and multi-modal transportation.
 Allison is passionate about public service, environmental stewardship, and getting into the woods often.

 Linda Jaquette, Executive Assistant, (Columbia Falls): Linda joined our staff in December 2014.
 She spent the last 23 years of her career working as a graphic designer, advertising writer and multi-media coordinator at Hagadone Montana Publishing LLC.
 Linda and her husband moved here from Northern California 28 years ago to Many Glacier as the owners, operators of the horse concessions in Glacier National Park.
 Prior to that, she worked in the transportation department of San Juan Unified School District in Carmichael, California.
 She served as the chief job steward and political action coordinator for Chapter 127 of the California School Employees Association for over six years.
 She has run for state legislature twice, is committed to social justice, protecting the environment and is an advocate for our mission.
 Linda has a degree in computer information science and graphic design.